PeterWil/adapt/README.md

 ## Dataset
 ADAPT has been tested and validated on a comprehensive dataset of APT samples:

-*MITRE Reference Dataset*: Includes real-world samples for evaluating the accuracy of campaign and group attribution.
+*CampaignGroupTags_TestSet.csv*: Includes real-world samples for evaluating the accuracy of campaign and group attribution.

-*Custom APT Dataset*: A collection of 6,134 APT samples belonging to 92 threat groups.
+*ADAPTDataset*: A collection of 6,134 APT samples belonging to 92 threat groups.
 This dataset has been label-standardized for consistent evaluation across different groups.